colejarczyk/doc/userguide/customers/profile_details/loyalty/transactions.rst

 Transactions
 ============

-Transactions is a tab which contains latest transaction data such as type, place and date of transaction, value of earned points etc. linked with customer
+Transactions is a tab which contain latest transaction data such as type, place and date of transaction, value of earned points etc. linked with Customer

 .. image:: /userguide/_images/customer_transaction.png
    :alt:   Transactions view